 The roots of 4-H run deep in the field of agriculture.
 During the past 10 years those roots have grown to include a focus on science technology engineering and math (STEM) activities.
 In 2008, 4-H hosted the first National Youth Science Day (NYSD) — the world’s largest youth-led science challenge — to give students a peek at these dynamic and interesting fields of study.

 Ten years later,

-West Virginia University Extension Service’s 4-H program has been tapped
+West Virginia University Extension’s 4-H program has been tapped

 to lead the 2018 NYSD challenge which will be held throughout October.
 WVU’s